ronaldodduarte/mongo_system_log/README.md

 * Message - The message that want be logged;
 * Payload - A dict that used to call a request for example;
 * Result - A request result.

+### New method:
+**custom**

+Arguments:
+* payload - Required
+    * A dict that will be sent to MongoDb;
+* collection - required
+    * The collection that will receive the payload;
+* msg_console - Default is string empty
+    * The message that will be displayed on the console.
+It will not be sent to MongoDb;
+* log_console - boolean default is True
+    * Enable or disable log console view;
+* log_detail - boolean default is True
+    * If disabled show only mongo_id and message.

 I suggest that You use the Metabase:
 https://www.metabase.com/